mjordan/islandora_workbench_docs/docs/adding_media.md

 media_use_tid: "http://pcdm.org/use#Transcript"
 ```

-If you want to specify a media_use_tid per CSV row, you can include that column in your CSV:
+If you want to specify a media_use_tid per CSV row, you can include that column in your CSV (in either "add_media" or "create" tasks):

 ```text
 node_id,file,media_use_tid